Junior Systems Administrator Salary

 Popular Skills for Junior Systems Administrator

-Survey takers working as Junior Systems Administrators report using a large range of professional skills.
-Most notably, facility with Help Desk / Desktop Support, Windows Server 2012 R2, and Windows PowerShell are correlated to pay that is significantly above average, leading to increases of 43 percent, 18 percent, and 10 percent, respectively.
-Those listing Information Technology Support as a skill should be prepared for drastically lower pay.
-Windows 2003 Server and Network Management / Administration also typically command lower compensation.
-Most people familiar with Microsoft Active Directory also know Network Management / Administration.
+Junior Systems Administrators seem to require a rather large skill set.
+Most notably, facility with Help Desk / Desktop Support, Windows Server 2012 R2, and Windows PowerShell are correlated to pay that is significantly above average, leading to increases of 44 percent, 18 percent, and 10 percent, respectively.
+Information Technology Support and Windows 2003 Server as skills, however, tend to be associated with significantly smaller paychecks.
+Those familiar with Microsoft Active Directory also tend to know Network Management / Administration.

 Related Job Salaries